ppppuProgrammer/ppppuXi/bin/ppppuXi README.txt

 If you are interested in creating a mod of your own, you can find the guide on creating them at ppppuProgrammer.tumblr.com/modsGuide.
 There you can find information on creating them, mod requirements and specifications, tips for the various mod types, and the source files necessary for mod creation.

 -- Where to find mods --
-Currently there is no site dedicated for the hosting of mods. swfchan and the 7chan /fl/ thread are the likely places to find a mod.
+You can find mods at the ppppuXi discord group, located at https://discord.gg/zmQx6am. swfchan and the 7chan /fl/ thread are also likely places to find mods by chance.

 -- Where are the settings saved? -- ppppuXi makes use of Flash's Shared Objects to save user settings (ppppuXi_Settings.sol) and a log (ppppuXi_Log.sol) containing message pertaining to events that happened during the latest execution of the program.